 20. Estonian Drama Theater

-No sightseeing tour of Tallinn would be complete without paying a visit to the alluring Estonian Drama Theater.
-The buildingâs design blends Art Nouveau with Nordic folk motifs to generate a wealth of rustic features.
-Its roofs resemble the shingles of village huts, and a frieze of age-old bards looms over the chief entrance.
-Art Nouveau, being my favorite architectural style, makes this building extra-special.
+No sightseeing tour of Tallinn would be complete without a visit to the captivating Estonian Drama Theater.
+The building’s design beautifully blends Art Nouveau with Nordic folk motifs, creating a wealth of rustic features.

-Originally built in 1910 as a German-language theater, the building was purchased by the Estonian Drama Theater in 1939.
-The theaterâs name was changed to the Tallinn Drama Theatre in the Soviet era in an effort to remove nationalist affinities associated with it.
-However, in 1989 it reverted to its original name.
+During the Soviet era, the theater’s name was changed to the Tallinn Drama Theatre to remove nationalist associations.
+However, in 1989, it reverted to its original name.

 Directions